Hampton Roads, Virginia Eviction Laws

 Nonpayment of Rent

-For nonpayment of rent, you must serve the tenant with a 5-Day Notice to Pay.
+For unpaid rent, a landlord must serve the tenant with a 5-Day Notice to Pay.
 Typically, rents fall due on the 1st of every month and become late on the 5th.

-So, if you want to file an eviction action against the tenant in court, you must serve the written notice when the rent has fallen due.
+So, if a Virginia landlord wants to file an eviction lawsuit against their tenant in court, they must serve the tenant written notice if a tenant fails to pay rent and the due date has passed.

-The 5-Day Notice to Pay gives the tenant two options: to pay the due rent or move out.
+The 5-Day Notice to Pay gives the tenant two options: to pay rent that is due or move out within five days of the current date.
 If the tenant pays, great!
-You then stop further eviction process.
-However, if they choose not to pay or move out, you can proceed with the eviction.
+The landlord then stops further process.
+However, if they choose not to pay or move out, the landlord can proceed with the eviction process in Virginia by filing a lawsuit in general district court.
+If the case goes to court, the judge will review the situation, and the person who wins the case may be granted possession of the rental unit.

 Lease Violation

-Another common reason for tenant eviction is a lease or rental agreement violation.
+Another common reason for tenant eviction from the rental unit is a lease agreement breach.
 The written notice to serve depends on whether the rental agreement violation is curable or not.

-If the rental agreement violation is curable, you must serve the tenant with a 30-Day Notice to Comply.
-This gives the tenant 21 days to comply or else they face eviction.
+If the lease or rental agreement breach is curable, a landlord must serve the tenant with a 30-Day Notice to Comply.
+This gives the tenant 21 days to comply, or else they face eviction.
+If the tenant fails to remedy the breach within the given timeframe, the landlord can initiate unlawful detainer proceedings to regain possession of the rental unit, and if the court rules in favor of the landlord, they may receive a judgment for possession.

 unlawful detainer virginia

 Examples of curable lease agreement violations include negligent rental property damage, having a pet when it’s against the rules, and having too many people residing on the rental property.
-If a tenant corrects the rental agreement violation, you must stop further action.
+If a tenant corrects the lease agreement breach, as the landlord, you must stop further actionof the Virginia eviction process.

-For non-curable violations, you must serve the tenant with a 30-Day Notice to Quit.
-This doesn’t give the tenant any other option than to pack up and leave.
+For non-curable violations, the landlord must serve the tenant with a 30-Day Notice to Quit.
+This doesn’t give the tenant any other option than to pack up and leave the rental unit within thirty days of the date it is served.

-Again, if they choose to stay, you can move to court and file for their forcible removal.
+Again, if they choose to stay, the landlord can move to court and file for their forcible removal by the sheriff's office.

 Holdover Tenants

-A holdover tenant is one that continues to stay in the rental unit after their lease has expired.
-More often than not, this notice applies to tenants who’re at the end of their lease and the landlord wants them to move out of the rental unit.
+A holdover tenant is one that continues to stay in the rental unit after the date that their lease has expired.
+More often than not, this written notice, which includes a specified notice period, applies to tenants who are at the end of their written lease agreement date and the landlord wants them to move out of the rental unit.

 The notice period to give them depends on the tenancy type.
-If week-to-week, you must serve them a 7-Day Notice to Quit.
-If month-to-month, then you must serve them a 30-Day Notice to Quit.
+If week-to-week, as the landlord, you must serve them a 7-Day Notice to Quit.
+If month-to-month, then you must serve them a 30-Day Notice to Quit, requiring them to vacate the premises by the specified date with all of the personal property remaining.

-Of course, if the tenant remains adamant, you can move to court to have them evicted.
+Of course, if the tenant remains adamant, the landlord can move to court to have them evicted by the sheriff's office.

 Illegal Activity

 If a tenant has committed a criminal activity or an illegal drug activity, you must file a complaint in court immediately.
-Unlike the previous violations, you don’t have to serve your tenant with a prior notice.
+Unlike the previous violations like lease, a landlord doesn’t have to serve their tenant with a prior notice.

 2. Filing & Serving a Complaint

-This is the next step in the eviction process.
-If a tenant fails to cure a violation or move out, you can file a complaint in a relevant court, usually a circuit or a district court.
+This is the next step in the eviction process and where the legal process continues.
+If a tenant fails to cure a violation or move out by the date they were given, a landlord can file an eviction lawsuit and complaint in a relevant court, usually a circuit or a district court.
+If the court rules in favor of the landlord, they can obtain a writ of eviction to authorize the sheriff’s office to remove the tenant from the rental unit and regain possession of the premises.

 eviction notice virginia

-The tenant will then be served with a summons and complaint at least 10 days before the hearing.
+The tenant will then be served with a summons and complaint at least 10 days before the court date.

 3. Court Hearing & Judgment

-Once the summons and complaint are filed with the court, the eviction hearing must be held within 21 to 30 days.
+Once the summons for unlawful detainer actions and complaint are filed with the court, the eviction hearing must be held within 21 to 30 days.

 During the hearing, the court will allow both parties to present their case.
-So, make sure to carry as much evidence as possible, including the lease agreement and the eviction notice served.
+So, make sure to carry as much evidence as possible, including the lease agreement and the eviction notices served.

-Sometimes a tenant may choose to fight the eviction.
-He or she may allege that:
+Sometimes a tenant may choose to fight the eviction and the judge may rule in the tenants or landlords favor.
+The tenant may allege that:

 The eviction was not procedural.

-If you fail to serve the right eviction notice, for instance, a tenant may use that as a defense.
+If the landlord fail to serve the right eviction notice, for instance, a tenant may use that as a defense.
 That’s why landlords must follow the proper eviction procedure when evicting a tenant.

 You tried to evict them by yourself.

-Regardless of the violation, you cannot evict a tenant yourself.
-It’s only a sheriff through a court order that is mandated by law to do so.
+Regardless of the violation, a landlord cannot evict a tenant themselves by changing locks, removing a tenant's personal property, or any other method.
+It’s only the sheriff's office through a court order that is mandated by law to do so.
 (Va.
 Code Ann. § 55.1-1243 (2020).).

 The eviction was discriminatory.

-The Fair Housing Act protects tenants against discrimination by landlords based on the 7 protected characteristics.
+The Fair Housing Act protects a tenant against discrimination by landlords based on the 7 protected characteristics.
 The characteristics are color, race, religion, sex, disability, national origin, and familial status.

 The property is uninhabitable.